An Actor-Critic Contextual Bandit Algorithm for Personalized Mobile Health Interventions: Learning JITAIs as a Contextual Bandit Problem

 \subsection{The Regularized Average Reward}

-Empirical evidence and some behavioral science theories indicate that deterministic policies can lead to habituation and that treatment \emph{variety} can increase user engagement and retard habituation (\cite{raynor2001dietary, epstein2009habituation,epstein2011long, wilson2005pleasures}).To maintain treatment variety, we consider stochastic policies.
+It is well-known that exploration (see, e.g., \cite{audibert2009exploration}) is essential to learning optimal treatment policy: by assigning non-zero probability to each action in action space, exploration prevents the algorithm from being trapped to a suboptimal policy.
 However it turns out that standard definitions of optimality often lead to deterministic policies.
 For example, a natural and intuitive definition of an optimal policy is a policy that maximizes the average reward:

 where $d(s)$ is the probability density function of context.
 The following lemma shows that, in a simple setting where the context space is one-dimensional and finite, there always exists a deterministic optimal policy.
 The proof of this lemma is provided in the supplementary material section \ref{sup_lemma1}.